Sochi Games: Another gold medal for Vic Wild

-US-born snowboarder clinches second gold medal for hosts Russia — this time in parallel slalom
+US-born snowboarder Vic Wild clinches his second gold medal for hosts Russia during the Winter Olympics — this time in parallel slalom category

 Sochi: American-born Russian snowboarder Vic Wild won his second Winter Olympics gold medal in Sochi after triumphing in the parallel slalom.